BKWLD/vue-in-viewport-directive/README.md

 - `above-viewport` - Some part of the element is above the viewport
 - `below-viewport` - Some part of the element is below the viewport

+You may want to check out the mixin vesion of this package: [vue-in-viewport-mixin](https://github.com/BKWLD/vue-in-viewport-mixin).

 This package wraps [scrollMonitor](https://github.com/stutrek/scrollMonitor) to make registering event listeners light and to do the in viewport calculations.